After Exposure of An Impacted Tooth

 After the blood clot forms, it is important to not disturb or dislodge the clot.
 Do not rinse vigorously, suck on straws, or brush teeth next to the surgical site for 24 hours.
 These activities may dislodge or dissolve the clot and hinder the healing process.
 Normal oral hygiene/brushing should be done with care away from the surgical areas starting the day after surgery.
 Limit vigorous exercise for the next 48 hours, as this increases blood pressure and may cause more bleeding from the surgical site.

 You will experience some discomfort following any surgery.
 During your surgery, you received a local anesthetic injection, which will keep the area numb from 1-6 hours.
-After your surgery, you should eat something soft so that you can take your prescribed pain medication with food in your stomach.
+After your surgery, you should eat something soft so that you can take your pain medication with food in your stomach.
 Taking pain medication on an empty stomach can cause nausea and vomiting.
-You should take the first pain medication pill when you first notice the numbness starting to wear off.
-Do not wait until you are hurting to take the first pain medication as it is less effective in catching up to your pain.
+The medication should be started as soon after surgery as possible to stay ahead of the pain and inflammation.

 For severe pain not controlled by over-the-counter (OTC) medications, take the medication prescribed by your doctor as directed.
 The prescribed pain medicine will make you groggy and will slow down your reflexes.
 Pain or discomfort following surgery should subside more and more every day.
-This type of pain medication usually contains an opoid and acetaminophen (Tylenol) or Ibuprophen (Advil).
-Opoids are habit forming and should be used with caution.
-Do not take additional Tylenol (acetaminophen) along with the prescribed medication as it may contain Tylenol as well.
+This type of pain medication usually contains an opoid and acetaminophen (Tylenol) or Ibuprofen (Advil).
+Opiods are habit forming and should be used with caution.
+Do not take additional Tylenol along with the prescribed medication as it may contain Tylenol as well.
 Too much Tylenol can harm your liver.
+Please dispose of unused prescribed medications, especially opiods, at a take back center.
 If you are unsure, call the office for clarification.

 Swelling, Bruising and Jaw Stiffness